Mike Baker is a degree qualified Mechanical Engineer who spent his first 15 years working in Western Australian thermal power stations.

 In April 1996, Stefan co-founded Scantec Refrigeration Technologies.
 He currently holds the position of Managing Director.
 Stefan is a Fellow of AIRAH and an Engineers Australia Fellow.
 He is a registered Professional Engineer in Queensland and also included in the National Engineering Register.
 He has authored over 40 technical papers for AIRAH, IIR and IIAR conferences, and is a member of the Board of Directors of the International Institute of Ammonia Refrigeration (IIAR) in Washington, USA.

 Stefan is a member of the scientific committee for the 8th International Ammonia and CO2 Refrigeration Technologies conference to be held in Ohrid, Macedonia in April, 2019.

 Marcus holds a Master’s degree in Science from the University in Gelsenkirchen (Germany).
 During his studies in Germany and Ireland, Marcus has centered his academic focus on retail with business administration and marketing strategies.
-Having lived in Germany for over 30 years, Marcus has over 19years experience with ALDI in areas of operations and property management.
+Having lived in Germany for over 30 years, Marcus has over 20 years of experience with ALDI in areas of operations and property management.